Fiserv/firstvision-latam/docs/main-cases/4-relation.md

 This API needs the customer number as a require value before the API can be trigger.
 This customer number is provide when API **CUSTOMER/AD**D is trigger to add demographic information.

-The description of each API field can be found within the specifications in the portal
+The description of each API field can be found within the specifications in the portal.

 POST/account